marp-team/marp-vscode/.github/CONTRIBUTING.md

 A way to release is different from other projects of Marp Team targeted to npm.

-Just run `yarn vsce:publish [major|minor|patch]` at the latest `master` branch.
+Just run `npm run vsce:publish [major|minor|patch]` at the latest `master` branch.
 It can [bump version](https://github.com/marp-team/.github/blob/master/CONTRIBUTING.md#bump-version) and release to Marketplace at once.
 Don't forget `git push && git push --tags`!